Mazvel/maswavespytest/README.md

 > (5) Olafsdottir, E.A., Bessason, B., Erlingsson, S., Kaynia, A.M.
 A Tool for Processing and Inversion of MASW Data and a Study of Inter-Session Variability of MASW.
 Submitted to _Geotechnical Testing Journal_ (in review).

 ## Installation
-A [Quick Start Guide](#quick-start-guide) describing the recommended workflow for Windows users is provided.
+A [Quick Start Guide](#quick-start-guide) describing the recommended workflow for Windows users is provided below.

 ### General installation using pip
 The MASWavesPy package is installed using pip.

 `pip install --index-url https://test.pypi.org/simple --extra-index-url https://pypi.org/simple/ maswavespytest`

-Wheels for Windows, Linux and Mac distributions can also be downloaded from [pypi](https://test.pypi.org/project/maswavespytest/#files).
+Wheels for Windows, Linux and Mac distributions can also be downloaded from [PyPI](https://test.pypi.org/project/maswavespytest/#files).

-Please note that on [PyPI](https://pypi.org/), the pip installation command will become `pip install maswavespy` and the package will be released as `maswavespy` version 1.0.0.
+Please note that the MASWavesPy package is currently provided through [TestPyPI](https://test.pypi.org/).
+On [PyPI](https://pypi.org/), the pip installation command will be changed to `pip install maswavespy` and the package will be released as `maswavespy version 1.0`.

 ### Recommendations
 We recommend to install the MASWavesPy package into an isolated Python environment.
 If using Anaconda, create a virtual environment using [conda create](https://docs.conda.io/projects/conda/en/latest/commands/create.html).
 Alternatively, [virtualenv](https://docs.python.org/3/library/venv.html) can be used to install this package into an isolated Python environment.
 [Virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/) is a tool to simplify the creation and management of local virtualenvs.